ihbrune/Anti-DoS-Valve/README.md

 # What is the Anti-DoS Valve

-This project implements a Tomcat Valve, which can enforce dynamic access rate limitations on requests from individual IP addresses.
-This can, to a certain extent, prevent overloads of Tomcat servers, e.g. by DoS attacks, or at least limit their effects.
+This project implements a Tomcat Valve, which can enforce dynamic access rate limitations on requests from individual IP addresses or subnets.
+This can, to a certain extent, prevent overloads of Tomcat servers, e.g. by DoS attacks or aggressive web crawlers, or at least limit their effects.

 The valve can not, of course, provide complete protection against any kind of maliciously caused overload.
-The goal is rather to get a simple usable DoS protection, which can be put into operation at short notice and with little effort, causing only a small overhead in the Tomcat server and can be used in particular to slow down aggressive web crawlers.
+The goal is rather to get a simple usable overload protection, which can be put into operation at short notice and with little effort, causing only a small overhead in the Tomcat server and can be used in particular to slow down aggressive web crawlers.

-The valve can be extensively configured and additionally offers the option to block individual IP addresses or groups of addresses in general or to completely exclude IP adresses from a blockade.
+The valve can be extensively configured and additionally offers the option to block individual IP addresses or subnets in general or to completely exclude IP adresses or subnets from a blockade.

 An important goal in the development is the extensive coverage of the code by unittests, which is to guarantee the correct function of this code at a central point in the Tomcat server.